Descanonge/filefinder/docs/source/find_files.rst

 Finding files
 -------------

 The main entry point of this package is the :class:`Finder` class.
-This is the object that will find files according to a regular expression.
-An instance is created using the root directory containing the files, and a pre-regular expression (abbreviated pre-regex) that will be transformed into a proper regex later.
+An instance is created using the root directory containing the files, and a pre-regular expression (abbreviated pre-regex or pregex) that will be transformed into a proper regex later.

 When asking to find files, the finder will first create a regular-expression out of the pre-regex.
 It will then recursively find files in the root directory and its subfolders.
 Only the subfolders matching (part of) the regex will be looked into.
-Subfolders can simply be indicated in the pre-regex with the OS separator.
-The finder only keeps files that match the regex.
+Subfolders can simply be indicated in the pre-regex with the standard OS separator.
+The finder only keeps files that match the full regex.
-The files can be retrieved using :func:`Finder.get_files`.

 Pre-regex